In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Finish the bouillabaisse

-- Pat the seafood dry with a paper towel; season generously with salt and pepper.
-(If using scallops or shrimp, rinse and drain, then pat dry.)
+- Pat the seafood dry with a paper towel; season with salt and pepper.
+(If using shrimp or scallops, rinse and drain, then pat dry.)

 Transfer the bouillabaisse to individual bowls, garnish with the parsley, and serve with the garlic ciabatta.